 My paternal great-great-grandfather, Back Hin Moy, was one of those immigrants, who later became both a benefactor and beneficiary of a system that exploited his very own people.

 His journey began in 1868 when he went from southern China to Portland, Oregon.
-Just 20 years old at the time, he was so weak that he had to be carried off the boat by one of his relatives.
+Just 20 years old at the time, he was so weak that he had to be carried off the boat by one of

 Eventually, he got a job working for Federal Judge Matthew Deady, earning a mere $6.00 per month.
 Judge Deady suggested that he go into business for himself, and after a number of years, my great-great-grandfather left to become an entrepreneur.
 Following his first venture in the import and export business, he soon became a labor contractor for several railroads, including the Great Northern Railroad and Union Pacific Railroad.